Top

 Georges Seurat once said "Art is Harmony.
 Harmony is the analogy of the contrary and of similar elements of tone, of colour and of line.”
 In the desire to make this a successful, aesthetically pleasing painting, the same rules of composition, color and balance still apply.
 With Abstract I, I chose acrylics over oils, which forced me to work quickly and kept the energy flowing.
 Why not be a multi-lingual painter?

-Paul Marlow, On The Eve of Brexit.
-2020.
+Paul Marlow, The Last Honeymoon.
+2022.
 Oil on canvas.
 36 in. x 36 in.

 I was in Llandudno, Wales, during the spring of 2018 when I snapped a photo of this older couple leaving The Imperial Hotel.
 It was another one of those moments I knew would make an interesting painting, not only for the seaside location, but for the narrative playing out before me.
 Llandudno is an old resort town in North Wales, and the couple had just checked out of The Imperial Hotel ahead of us, wheeling their luggage to a waiting tour bus.